lydell/dual/readme.md

     *a::dual.comboKey("b")
     *b::dual.comboKey("c")
     *c::dual.comboKey("a")

+See [Limitations] for documentation on the `combinators` parameter.

 An older version of Dual provided a setting called `Dual.comboKeys` instead of this method, which set up the comboKeys for you, using the `Hotkey` command.
 That is not possible anymore, because it